-Appeal - The right of a credit union or charter applicant to request a formal review of the Office of Consumer Protection or regional director's adverse decision by the National Credit Union Administration Board.
+Appeal - The right of a credit union or charter applicant to request a formal review of the Office of Consumer Financial Protection and Access, regional director's or Office of National Examinations and Supervision Director's adverse decision by the National Credit Union Administration Board.
 Associational common bond - A common bond comprised of members and employees of a recognized association.
 It includes individuals (natural persons) and/or groups (non-natural persons) whose members participate in activities developing common loyalties, mutual benefits, and mutual interests.